Customize5773/FilamentScalePlus/electronics/BOM.md

 ---

-The total cost should be approximately $25-$35 depending on sourcing, with the most expensive components being the LCD display ($5-$8) and load cell ($4-$6).
-The vibration dampers and PTFE tubing add less than $3 to the BOM but provide significant performance improvements.
+The total cost should be approximately $25-$35 depending on sourcing.